-Distributions to Stockholders: Distributions to stockholders are recorded on the record date.
+Distributions to stockholders: Distributions to stockholders are recorded on the record date with respect to such distributions.
 The amount, if any, to be distributed to stockholders, is determined by the Board each quarter and is generally based upon the earnings estimated by management.
 Net realized capital gains, if any, may be distributed at least annually, although the Company may decide to retain such capital gains for investment.

 The determination of the tax attributes for the Company's distributions is made annually, and is based upon the Company's taxable income and distributions paid to its stockholders for the full year.
 Ordinary dividend distributions from a RIC do not qualify for the preferential tax rate on qualified dividend income from domestic corporations and qualified foreign corporations, except to the extent that the RIC received the income in the form of qualifying dividends from domestic corporations and qualified foreign corporations.
 The tax characterization of the Company's distributions generally includes both ordinary income and capital gains but may also include qualified dividends or return of capital.
-See Note 10 for further discussion on the tax characterization of the Company's distributions.